Battle of the Catalaunian Plains: Prelude

 Other contemporary writers offer different motivations: Justa Grata Honoria, the sister of the emperor Valentinian III, had been betrothed to the former consul Bassus Herculanus the year before.
 In 450, she sent the eunuch Hyacinthus to the Hunnic king asking for Attila's help in escaping her confinement, with her ring as proof of the letter's legitimacy.
 Allegedly, Attila interpreted it as offering her hand in marriage, and he had claimed half of the empire as a dowry.
 He demanded Honoria to be delivered along with the dowry.
 Valentinian rejected these demands, and Attila used it as an excuse to launch a destructive campaign through Gaul.
 (Note: A modern narrative based on these sources can be found in Thompson, Edward Arthur (1996) [1948] The Huns.
 Oxford: Wiley-Blackwell. pp. 144–148.
 This is a posthumous revision by Peter Heather of Thompson's A History of Attila and the Huns, originally published in 1948.)
-Hughes suggests that the reality of this interpretation should be that Honoria was using Attila's status as honorary magister militum for political leverage.
+Ian Hughes suggests that the reality of this interpretation should be that Honoria was using Attila's status as honorary magister militum for political leverage.

 Another conflict leading into the war was that in 449, the King of the Franks (possibly Chlodio) had died and that his two sons argued over the succession: while the older son sought Attila's help, the younger sided with Aetius, who adopted him.
 The identity of the younger prince, who was seen at Rome by the historian Priscus, remains unclear, though both Merowech and Childeric I have been suggested.